alissonmarcs/push-swap/README.md

 ```

 You can also use the checker to try your self to sort an sequence of numbers.
-Execute `./checker` with a few numbers and type your commands:
+Execute `./checker` with a few numbers and type your commands.
+When you
+terminate, type `ctrl + d` to finish the checker.

 ```shell
 ./checker 5 4 1 6 9